 Have Nail Tech Insurance

 What separates good nail techs from great nail techs is having insurance.
 As a trained professional, you don’t plan on accidents happening.
 However, no matter how much training you have done, there is still the chance that an accident could occur.
 When this happens, you’ll be grateful that you have nail tech insurance.
 Some common risks include infection from tools, slip and fall accidents on company property, and allergies.

 Having insurance provides a financial safety net so your business or its assets won’t be hurt if an accident happens.
-Beauty and Bodywork Insurance offers nail tech insurance at the affordable price of $96 per year.
+Beauty and Bodywork Insurance offers nail tech insurance starting at the affordable price of $9.99/month or $96 per year.
 You can purchase the coverage you need so you can do what you love with peace of mind.
 Learn more about BBI’s coverage here.

 As with any other profession, put in the work and you will see results!
 We hope that these nail technician tips for beginners have been helpful for you.
 Maintain relationships with clients, use social media to advertise your business, never stop learning, and get insured.
 Being a great nail technician requires extra effort and time on your part, but it will pay off in the long run.